Amir23156/BottleAsec_Corrected/README.md

 ## HMI WiFi bridging protection
 HMIs now check at startup that no WiFi interface is active while a wired connection is up.
 If both are detected, the application aborts to prevent bridging between networks.
 This behaviour can be configured with `HMI_CHECK_WIFI_BRIDGE` in `SimulationConfig`.

+## HMI3 emergency access control
+The backup HMI3 interface now requires an access code before starting automated manipulations.
+Configure the expected code with `HMI3_ACCESS_CODE` in `SimulationConfig` or supply it via the `HMI3_CODE` environment variable when launching the application.